Best Nightlife in Peru | Top 9 Places to Party in 2022

 So, here are the best places to enjoy a little nightlife in Peru:

-Bizarro: This Miraflores club is a classic.
+- Bizarro: This Miraflores club is a classic.
 If you want to party on Wednesday or Saturday, then Bizarro is the spot.
-I’ve been here over a half dozen times and the place never disappoints.
+I’ve been here over a half dozen times, and the place never disappoints.
 While it’s not my absolute favorite club in Lima, it’s damn close.
 No matter what, come here on Wednesdays!

-Help Disco: For many gringos, Help Disco is their favorite club in Lima.
+- Help Disco: For many gringos, Help Disco is their favorite club in Lima.
 The rock club is located in Barranco and can get pretty rowdy on certain nights.
 The best night to visit Help is on Thursdays, where the club is host to the best Thursday night party in all of Lima.

-Ayahuasca Bar: This might be the coolest bar I’ve been to in all of Peru.
+- Ayahuasca Bar: This might be the coolest bar I’ve been to in all of Peru.
 The vibe at Ayahuasca Bar is just perfect.
 It’s relaxed and bohemian – yet still upscale.
 If you want to unwind with a few cocktails or bring a date somewhere nice, this is the ideal spot in Lima.

-Wild Rover Hostel Bar: This large hostel bar holds nightly theme parties almost every day.
+- Wild Rover Hostel Bar: This large hostel bar holds nightly theme parties almost every day.
 If you’re looking for a great place to start off a night of partying in Cusco, look no further.
 Many a wild night has started at Wild Rover Hostel Bar.
 Typically, the party starts here and then rolls over to Mama Africa once it gets later in the evening.

 P.S: When I was enjoying Cusco nightlife, Temple Club was still open.
 It’s closed now, but there’s no doubt the club was one of the best places to party in Peru!

-Deja Vu: If you’re a gringo who goes to Arequipa, there’s a damn good chance you’ll end up in Deja Vu.
+- Deja Vu: If you’re a gringo who goes to Arequipa, there’s a damn good chance you’ll end up in Deja Vu.
 This club is the spot for gringos and Peruvians to party in complete harmony in Arequipa.
-It’s a staple of the nightlife diet in Peru’s second biggest city.
+It’s a staple of the nightlife diet in Peru’s second-biggest city.
 If you’re looking to party in Arequipa, I recommend starting here.

-Loki Hostel Bar: Honestly, if I had to pick only one place to party ever again in Peru, it would be at the Loki Hostel in Mancora.
-The pool, the beaches, and the hostel party here is amazing.
+- Loki Hostel Bar: Honestly, if I had to pick only one place to party ever again in Peru, it would be at the Loki Hostel in Mancora.
+The pool, the beaches, and the hostel party here are amazing.
 To say this spot is legendary would be an understatement!
 Just come here in high season and see what I mean.
 Don’t plan to get a ton of sleep, though.

-Noa Iquitos: I’ve never been here, but a buddy told me he had a couple crazy nights at Noa in Iquitos.
+- Noa Iquitos: I’ve never been here, but a buddy told me he had a couple of crazy nights at Noa in Iquitos.
 Hell, he hyped it up so much that I’m planning to book a trip to Iquitos the next time I’m in Peru.
-Noa Iquitos is the biggest club in all the city and filled with Peruvians and some traveling gringos.
+Noa Iquitos is the biggest club in the city and filled with Peruvians and some traveling gringos.

-That’s about it.
 The top places to party in all of Peru.
 If you wanted to know where to enjoy the nightlife in Peru, I hope this guide helps.

 Peru is a fantastic place to party because the locals are friendly and the nightlife caters to tourists.
 You’re never far from a good party in this country.
-Trust me!